 In addition to his own experimental work, Russell has produced a number of documentary and fiction films, including Jennifer Arnold & Senain Kheshgi’s The Diplomat, which premiered at the Tribeca Film Festival in 2013, and Josephine Decker’s Thou Wast Mild and Lovely, which premiered in Forum at Berlinale in 2014.

-A California native, he completed his B.A. in Film and Media Studies at UC Irvine (where he won the Franco Tonelli Memorial Award for Film Theory) and his M.A. in NYU’s Department of Cinema Studies.
-He is currently finishing his Ph.D. in the Department of Communication and Culture at Indiana University.
+A California native, he completed his B.A. in Film and Media Studies at UC Irvine (where he won the Franco Tonelli Memorial Award for Film Theory) and his M.A. in NYU’s Department of Cinema Studies and his Ph.D. in the Department of Communication and Culture at Indiana University.